KrystalSimmonds1/odin-recipes/README.md

 # odin-recipes
-Simple Recipe Website.
+This is a simple recipe website.
 This is the first project on The Odin Project

+This project is to showcase the HTML skills I have learnt.